sahhollingsworth/note-taker/README.md

 3. Open the website in your local browser http://localhost:3001

 ## Usage
-Run this application by:
+Run this application locally by:
 1. Cloning the repository to your local machine.

 2. From the root folder of the repository, start the server with `npm start`

 3. Open the website in your local browser http://localhost:3001

+Application also available at on Heroku [here](https://sleepy-reef-64762.herokuapp.com/).

-## Built with
+## Techonologies used
 * [UUID](https://www.npmjs.com/package/uuid) - Unique hexatridecimal ID generator, used to create ID's for each note upon creation.
 * [Expressjs](https://expressjs.com/) - Node web application framework used for server framework and API management.
 * [NPM](https://www.npmjs.com/) - Node package manager, used in conjunction with JS and Inquirer to support application logic and Command Line interface.